 !important tags are used to make styling rules take precedence over others.
 While you can use an

 !important tag when styling is being overridden, it's not recommended to use this tag on bare element selectors like

 <label> element, with the intent to ensure that all

-<label> tags in the content editor white.
-This style rule doesn’t exclude the
+<label> tags in the content editor as white, as shown below.

-The editor uses an iframe to load a preview of the content into HubSpot’s content editor.
-To this iframe,
+The editor uses an iframe to load a preview of the content into HubSpot’s content editor, and the

 Thank you for your feedback, it means a lot to us.